awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

          1. When you use the console to create your AWS CodeBuild project, in **Source**, for **Source provider**, choose **GitHub Enterprise**\.

          1. For **Personal Access Token**, paste the token that was copied to your clipboard\.
 Choose **Save Token**\.
 Your AWS CodeBuild account is now connected to your GitHub Enterprise account\.
        + For Bitbucket, the HTTPS clone URL to the repository that contains the source code and the build spec\.
+The URL must contain "bitbucket\.org\."
 You must also connect your AWS account to your Bitbucket account\.
 To do this, use the AWS CodeBuild console to create a build project\.

          1. When you use the console to connect \(or reconnect\) with Bitbucket, on the Bitbucket **Confirm access to your account** page, choose **Grant access**\. \(After you have connected to your Bitbucket account, you do not need to finish creating the build project\.
 You can close the AWS CodeBuild console\.\)

-         1. To instruct AWS CodeBuild to use this connection, in the `source` object, set the `auth` object's `type` value to `OAUTH`\.
        + For AWS CodePipeline, do not specify a `location` value for `source`\.
 It is ignored by AWS CodePipeline because when you create a pipeline in AWS CodePipeline, you specify the source code location in the Source stage of the pipeline\.
      + <a name="cli-sources-gitclonedepth"></a>*gitCloneDepth*: Optional value\.
 The depth of history to download\.
 Minimum value is 0\.
 If this value is 0, greater than 25, or not provided, then the full history is downloaded with each build project\.
 If your source type is Amazon S3, this value is not supported\.
      + <a name="cli-sources-buildspec"></a>*buildspec*: Optional value\.
 The build specification definition or file to use\.
 If this value is set, it can be either an inline build spec definition or the path to an alternate build spec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
 If this value is not provided or is set to an empty string, then the source code must contain a `buildspec.yml` file in its root directory\.
 For more information, see [Build Spec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.
      + <a name="cli-sources-auth"></a>*auth*: This object is used by the AWS CodeBuild console only\.
 Do not specify values for *auth\-type* \(unless *source\-type* is set to `GITHUB`\) or *resource*\.
      + <a name="cli-sources-reportbuildstatus"></a>*reportBuildStatus*: Optional value\.
 Specifies whether to send your source provider the status of a build's start and completion\.
-If you set this with a source provider other than GitHub or Bitbucket, an invalidInputException is thrown\.
+If you set this with a source provider other than GitHub, GitHub Enterprise, or Bitbucket, an invalidInputException is thrown\.
      + <a name="cli-sources-insecuressl"></a>*InsecureSsl*: Optional value\.
 Used with GitHub Enterprise only\.
 Set this value to `true` to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
 The default value is `false`\. *InsecureSsl* should be used for testing purposes only\.
 It should not be used in a production environment\.
    + <a name="cli-artifacts"></a>For the required `artifacts` object, information about this build project's output artifact settings\.
 After you add an `artifacts` object, you can add up to 12 more artifacts using the [CodeBuild secondaryArtifacts object](#cli-secondary-artifacts)\.
 These settings include the following: <a name="cli-artifacts-type"></a>
      + *artifacts\-type*: Required value\.
 The type of build output artifact\.
 Valid values include `CODEPIPELINE`, `NO_ARTIFACTS`, and `S3`\.